Little Sisters’ Day in Court: March 23rd

 After promising that the Little Sisters’ religious beliefs would be protected, the government created a new regulation requiring the Little Sisters change their healthcare plan to offer drugs that violate Catholic teaching.
 One third of U.S. workers are employed by secular companies (e.g., Exxon and Visa) that the government has exempted from having to provide these same drugs in their plans because those employers did not try to update their health plans under ACA and are “grandfathered.”

-The Little Sisters of the Poor are represented by the Becket Fund for Religious Liberty.
+The Little Sisters of the Poor are represented by Becket.
 The case will be argued by leading Supreme Court advocate Paul Clement.

 Oral Arguments for the Little Sisters of the Poor in Zubik v.
 Burwell